The Raj -

 The Rise of the Indian National Congress

 Out of the Ilbert Bill came the Indian National Congress.
-The bill was abandoned in 1883 and just two years later the Congress was founded, by a Scottish radical Allan Hume.
+The bill was abandoned in 1883 and just two years later in 1885 the Congress was founded, by a Scottish radical Allan Hume.
 Hume had once been an administrator in the north west provinces but had left the service as he became frustrated with the lack of progress on Indians serving in the service.
-The Congress was founded with the aim of providing a forum for the discussion of issues relating to their country especially how to improve the education of Indians and gaining them more representation in the government of India.
-It made little progress as it had little money, no popular appeal and no nationwide organisation but as numbers of educated Indians continued to increase more and more pressure was put on the Viceroy.
+The Congress was founded with the aim of providing a forum for the discussion of issues relating to their country especially how to improve the education of Indians and how to get more representation in the government.
+The Congress made little progress as it had little money, no popular appeal and no nationwide organisation but as numbers of educated Indians continued to increase more and more pressure was put on the Viceroy.
 The demands of Congress were seen by successive Viceroys as the beginning of self government

 The mystique of British rule could only last for so long.
 Although the British continued to develop the country, famine and drought continued to produce starvation as in 1895 and 1896 when more died than from the famines of the 1870s.
 Despite the intentions of the Indian Civil Service it was handicapped by its own bureaucracy and full of red tape.
 Lord Curzon was able to accelerate the pace of its work during his viceroyalty but things returned to normal after he left.
 Educated Indians began to demand reform and with increasing numbers of radicals and socialists in the British parliament there was increased criticism from London.